kulloveth/RW-AndroidBootcamp2020/README.md

 ##### Programming Experience
 * One Year
 ##### Goal
-* Become an Outstanding Software Engineer in 3 years
+* Become an Outstanding Software Engineer
 ##### Hobbies
 * Watching or Playing Games, Listening to Music